railwayapp/docs/src/docs/guides/mongodb.md

 ## Backup and Monitoring

 Especially for production environments, performing regular backups and monitoring the health of your database is essential.
 Consider adding:

-- **Backup solutions**: Automate regular backups to ensure data recovery in case of failure.
-We suggest checking out this [Database S3 backups](https://railway.com/template/U_wjYd) template as an example.
+- **Backups**: Automate regular backups to ensure data recovery in case of failure.
+We suggest checking out our native [Backups](/reference/backups) feature.

 - **Observability**: Implement monitoring for insights into performance and health of your database.
 Check out the tutorial which covers [setting up observability on a Mongo replica set](https://docs.railway.com/tutorials/deploy-and-monitor-mongo#4-set-up-monitoring-of-the-replica-set).